 Medical Student Research

-Getting in to a surgery residency program is very competitive.
+Applying for a surgical residency program can be very competitive.
 It is never too early to start building your resume by adding a research component.
-Faculty members in the Department of Surgery are committed to mentoring the next generation of academic surgeons and we welcome approaches from medical students with a serious interest in surgery and surgical research.
+Faculty members in the Department of Surgery are committed to mentoring the next generation of academic surgeons, so we welcome approaches from medical students with a serious interest in surgery and surgical research.

-Medical students interested in pursuing research in Surgery should first talk with the Medical Student Surgery Research Liaison (email firstname.lastname@example.org for liaison contact information) in order to learn more about the types of research available, the time commitment required and for general guidance.
+Medical students interested in pursuing research in Surgery should first talk with a Medical Student Surgery Research Liaison (email firstname.lastname@example.org for liaison contact information) in order to learn more about the types of research available, the time commitment required, and for general guidance.
 Our purpose is to facilitate mentorship between students and faculty advisors.

 After talking to a medical student liaison, please submit a brief letter introducing yourself, including your research interests and clinical interests as they currently stand, as well as your projected time available for research, a resume or CV, and any other materials you would like to share.
 Send these to both your medical student liaison AND email@example.com.

 For a general overview of the process, please refer to the diagram below: